yvesgurcan/coupon/README.md

 # free-beer

-A coupon for one free beer.
-Duh! 🍺
+🍺 Coupon for a free beer.